tuandung222/convert-asr-encdec-to-ctc/README.md

 - FastAPI backend for production use
 - Docker support for easy deployment
 - Monitoring and observability built-in
+- ONNX optimization with INT8 quantization for CPU

 ## Model Architecture